 You will have the chance to introduce yourself to multiple classmates early in the course.
-Our actual pace may vary from the tentative schedule: if you miss a class for any reason, it is your responsibility to work through the content, and I also suggest you contact a classmate for further discussion of the topics as you are still responsible for all material covered and assigned: I do not have published lecture notes.
+Our actual pace may vary from this schedule: if you miss a class for any reason, it is your responsibility to work through the content, and I also suggest you contact a classmate for further discussion of the topics as you are still responsible for all material covered and assigned.
+A few lectures & discussions might sometimes be supplemented by pre-recorded content to be viewed on Panopto (via Sakai).
 Slides/handouts/links/animations and other additional resources will be shared on Sakai.

-We are covering the course topics in a more traditional (structure-first) order compared to how topics are listed in your textbook.
-To help you stay on track, required pre-lecture homework is assigned and continually updated in Alexs.
-Post-lecture Highly Recommended problems for additional daily practice will be continually updated online.
+We are covering the course topics in a more traditional (structure-first) order compared to how topics are listed in OpenStax.
+To help you stay on track, lecture notes will be posted and continually updated on the Sakai Lesson Pages for this course.
+Homework objectives are assigned and are continually updated.
+Problems for additional daily practice will be continually updated online.
 We will not cover every topic in every chapter of the textbook this semester.
-Focus first on the material that is directly covered in lecture and assigned or recommended.
+Focus first on the material that was directly covered in lecture and assigned or recommended.
 Explore the additional material in the textbook for your own interest and enrichment.
 We have a Universal Absence Accommodation Policy.
 Please refer to this with the Grading System.